hextremelabs/macinternnbot/README.md

 ## Step 4

 ####
-Run the `MacInternMBot.rb` on your terminal.
+Run the `MacInternNBot.rb` on your terminal.

+`ruby MacInternNBot.rb`

 ## Step 5